christineoo/christineoo.github.io/_posts/2014-06-13-AngularJS-E2E-Testing.md

 $ protractor chromeOnlyConf.js
 {% endhighlight %}

 You are all set.
-Hope you enjoy testing you AngularJS application!
+Hope you enjoy testing your AngularJS application!

 #References